-(1) Google your website: Google your organization’s name and negative keywords associated with it to obtain the very first reflection of your online image.
-Reputation management and digital marketing experts concur that that Google’s algorithm often favors negative press and even mugshots, which naturally puts any individual or company at a severe disadvantage.
+Google your organization’s name and negative keywords associated with it to obtain the very first reflection of your online image.
+Reputation management and digital marketing experts concur that Google’s algorithm often favors negative press and even mugshots, which naturally puts any individual or company at a severe disadvantage.
 Negative content, such as a rogue employee or crisis, can have an adverse effect on a company’s reputation and ability to attract new clients.

 Google now processes over 40,000 search queries every second on average, (visualize them here) which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.”

-(2) Alert Notification: Utilize proactive keyword monitoring tools that will notify you of any activity or information posted about your organization.
-Google Alerts, a free service provided by Google, will send an email notification when your organization’s name or news about key employees appear on the internet.
+Utilize proactive keyword monitoring tools that will notify you of any activity or information posted about your organization.
+Google Alerts, a free service provided by Google, will send an email notification when your organization’s name or news about key employees appears on the internet.

-(3) Google Local Listings: This service provides a Google dashboard with the exact name, website link, contact details and reviews posted about your business.
-The platform allows for editing of profiles and feedback ratings for a particular business.
+This service provides a Google dashboard with the exact name, website link, contact details, and reviews posted about your business.
+The platform allows for the editing of profiles and feedback ratings for a particular business.
 A local consumer review survey has verified that “84% of people trust online reviews as much as a personal recommendation, and 58% of consumers say that the star rating of a business is most important”.

-(4) Active Social Media Presence: Social media has become one of, if not the most effect tool for sharing information, and creating word of mouth buzz.
+Social media has become one of, if not the most effective tool for sharing information, and creating word of mouth buzz.
 Active posting of pictures or links across popular social media communities such as LinkedIn, Facebook, Twitter, and Google+ will help direct traffic to your website.
 According to a survey, “54% of people will visit the website after reading positive reviews and 73% of consumers think that reviews older than 3 months are no longer relevant.
 Social media plays a very crucial role for B2B companies to combat negative reviews.

-(7) Allocate Resources: A positive reputation management and crisis budget is important to communicate effectively.
-Updates, including press releases, promotional advertising, and digital assets that can be found on search engine results naturally require a conscious investment time and resources.
+A positive reputation management and crisis budget is important to communicate effectively.
+Updates, including press releases, promotional advertising, and digital assets that can be found on search engine results naturally require a conscious investment of time and resources.
 Your online reputation is a strategic asset.